tnevolin/mom_unit_mod/README.md

 # Spells

+_not implemented_

 ## General rules

-1. More porwerful spell should be unproportionally more expensive to present speed vs. mana efficiency choice to the player.
+1. More porwerful spell should be unproportionally more expensive to be less mana efficient.
-2. Long lasting effect spells (protective) should cost proportionally more than one time effect ones (damage).
-3. All anti-magic overland enchantments should have super high upkeep.
-Wizard should pay a every turn premium suppressing other players.
-4. All super nasty overland enchantments (Armageddon, Great Wasting) should have super high upkeep.
+2. Positive unit enchantment upkeep is **doubled** to prevent player accumulating tons of buffs.
+4. All overland enchantments affecting business and wellbeing of other wizards (Time Stop, Suppress Magic, Planar Seal, Armageddon, Great Wasting, etc.) upkeep is **quintupled**.

 ## Counter Magic